-A quick initial estimate of the fit of a system into a Programmable Gate Array can be made by counting the required input and output pins and internal storage elements.
-Table 1 lists Xilinx's XC2000 and XC3000 series Logic Cell Array (LCA) devices and their respective I/O and storage element counts.
+A quick initial estimate of how a system fits a specific LCA device can be made by counting the required input and output pins and internal storage elements.
+Table 1 lists the Xilinx XC2000- and XC3000-series Logic Cell Array devices and their respective I/O and storage element counts.
 To estimate a fit, first count the required inputs and outputs and compare the total with the I/O pin count of the desired device.
-If the desired functions require more I/O than listed for a device, one must either select a larger device or package, or reduce the I/O requirements.
+If the desired functions require more I/O than listed for a device, the designer must either select a larger device or package, or reduce the I/O requirements.